Tilomar Administrative Post

-Tilomar, officially Tilomar Administrative Post (Posto Administrativo de Tilomar, Postu administrativu Tilomár), is an administrative post (and was formerly a subdistrict) in Cova Lima municipality, East Timor.
+Tilomar, officially Tilomar Administrative Post (Posto Administrativo de Tilomar, Postu administrativu Tilomár), is an administrative post (and was formerly a subdistrict) in Cova Lima municipality, Timor-Leste.
 Its seat or administrative centre is Casabauc.

 The administrative post has an area of 194,64 km^{2} and 7,043 inhabitants (2010).
 Most spoken language is Tetum Terik, but there is a big Bunak minority, too.
 Tilomar is divided into four sucos: Beiseuc, Casabauc, Lalawa, and Maudemo.

 59% of the households in Tilomar are producing corn, 58% maniok, 53% vegetables, 48% coconuts, 15% rice and 8% coffee.